Smarter roadworks from Junctions 4 to 11 on the M27?

 An engagement plan saw public information events at seven key locations, letters to residents, press releases, web updates, poster campaigns, adverts in local press, information points and use of social media.
 A visualisation video has been developed for road users to understand the new electronic signs that will form part of the scheme.

 Transport Focus made the following observations while touring the scheme and has a few initial thoughts:

 - Transport Focus’s research among road users shows that road surface quality is the number one priority for improvement on Highways England’s roads.
-Hopefully, something will be done between junctions 10 to 11 to reduce the loud, noisy concrete rumble.
+Hopefully, something will be done between junctions 5 and 7 to reduce the loud, noisy concrete rumble.